iterative/dvc.org/static/docs/get-started/example-versioning.md

 $ rm -f data.zip
 ```

-This command downloads and extracts our raw dataset - 1000 labeled images for
+This command downloads and extracts our raw dataset, consisting of 1000 labeled
-training and 800 labeled images for validation.
-In summary, it's a 43 MB
+images for training and 800 labeled images for validation.
+In summary, it's a 43
-dataset, with a directory structure like this:
+MB dataset, with a directory structure like this:

 ```sh
 data